 Hispanic and Latin Americans have had a big influence on music in the United States.
 In 1986, Billboard magazine introduced the “Hot Latin Songs” chart, which ranks the best performing songs on Spanish-Language radio stations in the U.S. In 1993, they introduced the “Top Latin Albums” chart, which ranks the top-selling Latin albums in the U.S. The Record Industry Association of America began “Los Premios de Oro y Platino”, meaning “The Gold and Platinum Awards” to certify Latin recordings that contained at least 50% of its content recorded in Spanish.
 Numerous Hispanic and Latin American musicians have achieved international fame such as Jennifer Lopez, Christina Aguilera, and Selena.

-More than half of the U.S. Hispanic and Latino population reside in three states: California, Texas, and Florida.
+According to the Pew Research Center, more than half of the U.S. Hispanic and Latino population reside in three states: California, Texas, and Florida.
 California has the largest population of Hispanic and Latino Americans with over 14 million Hispanic and Latino Americans.
 Texas and Florida have a Hispanic and Latino American population of about 10 million and 4 million respectively.
 New York also has a large population of Hispanic and Latino Americans with a population of over 3 million Hispanic and Latino Americans.
 These states as well as many other cities in the U.S. have a very vibrant Hispanic and Latino American community.